As in previous years, our tax experts have prepared a comprehensive overview of taxation in the Czech Republic.

 Social security and labor law aspects

-General social and health security
+General social security and health insurance

 1) The contribution is voluntary.